Singing the praises of local businesses, Shop London finds

 Lover admits that being constantly plugged into social media is time consuming, but feels it’s pretty much a requirement for running a successful small business these days.
 “People operate on their phones and mobile devices, and Instagram is mostly mobile—you can use it from your desktop computer, but it’s not the same experience.”

-With the rapid growth of the Shop London sites, Lover turned to Cassie Vivyurk, owner of Vivify Social Media, for a helping hand.
+With the rapid growth of the Shop London sites, Lover turned to Cassie Vivyurka, owner of Vivify Social Media, for a helping hand.
 It’s a good fit, says Lover, because her expertise lies in helping businesses to effectively and efficiently manage their social media.

-Although she works with all online platforms, Vivyurk is a huge fan of Instagram, and says Londoners are very interested in shopping and supporting local makers and sellers, something that is evident when you look at @shopldnont’s 1,400 followers—about 80 per cent are from the London region.
+Although she works with all online platforms, Vivyurka is a huge fan of Instagram, and says Londoners are very interested in shopping and supporting local makers and sellers, something that is evident when you look at @shopldnont’s 1,400 followers—about 80 per cent are from the London region.

 But posts are also grabbing the attention of people from other markets, says Lover.
 “To help attract people to the city we are hashtagging when appropriate, to get eyes from Toronto and such.”
 Kym Wolfe